aws-samples/serverless-patterns/s3-cdk/README.md

 ## How it works

-- The S3 bucket is created when `cdk deploy` is executed
+- The S3 bucket, VPC, Subnets, Aurora Serverless Cluster is created when `cdk deploy` is executed
-- The S3 bucket is removed when `cdk destroy` is executed
+- The complete stack is removed when `cdk destroy` is executed

 ## Testing